All articles

 Makedo tools and connectors are made in China.
 We use the following types of plastic material, each selected for functional suitability:. * Spin-Hinge assembly includes small quantities of Nylon and Iron.
 The Makedo Safe-Saw and Fold-Roller feature b

-There are three reasons we chose the Scru colour:
+There are three reasons that the Makedo Scru is blue:

 We have been building with cardboard for many years, and the Makedo tools and connectors have steadily evolved over time.This article focuses on the Makedo connectors.
 The Pin & ClipThe early generation Pin & Clip connector was discontinued back in 2